Facts, Statistics, and Stories About Animal and Pet Abuse

 Treatment for Dog's Burn: Condition Worsens

 A week after this horrific act, and once Lady's condition worsened, the owner surrendered Lady to the Humane Society, which I can only imagine was a heart-wrenching decision.
 This decision was most likely due to the financial obligation of dealing with a dog who is in Lady's condition.
-They probably had to decide whether they should put her down, or give Lady a chance to be cared for by someone who was capable of handling her condition.
+They probably had to decide whether they should put her down, or give Lady a chance to be cared for by someone capable of handling her situation.

 Treating burns like this is a time-consuming process that costs thousands of dollars.
 The main concern when there are severe burns is that infections of the skin will occur, due to having no skin barrier to protect the dog.
-Fortunately, or unfortunately, depending on how you look at it, the team working with Lady have worked on dog burns before, which allowed the best outcome possible for Lady.
+Fortunately, or unfortunately, depending on how you look at it, the team working with Lady had worked on dog burns before, which allowed the best outcome possible for Lady.

 Monkey for Protection of Animals

 According to the veterinarians and vet techs that cared for Lady, Lady was the sweetest, kindest dog they have in their care.
 Unfortunately, it will take thousands of dollars to help Lady get the treatment she needs for her badly burned skin, which most of it is on her face.
 From the very beginning, they were optimistic about Lady's outcome since they did find some good skin cells near the damaged areas.
 Yet, anytime a person or dog is burned that severely, complications can arise.
 Even after a few short weeks, the dog was doing emotionally well and would encourage the caretakers to rub her chin.
 She was very friendly and alert.